UKAS-accredited PCR swab tests for COVID

 PCR swab testing for COVID-19 is the most accurate testing method available for an active infection, with close to 100% accuracy.
 A simple throat and nose swab can tell you if you are carrying an active infection.

 This will help you decide on your medical management and after lockdown is the only sure way to exclude an active infection before visiting elderly relatives or a vulnerable person.
 You can also use this swab test result certificate if needed for travel and work purposes.

-Multiple destinations now require a COVID-19 / coronavirus PCR swab test for travel.
+Multiple destinations now require COVID-19/coronavirus PCR swab tests for travel.
 Destinations include multiple countries in Europe, Asia, Africa and the Caribbean.

 We have helped many people travel with reliable testing and efficient result processing.
 Most destinations require the test to be done 72 or 96 hours before departure so please check your requirements and book in accordingly.
 We do not take responsibility for the timing of your test so please do ensure you have spoken to your airline before booking.

 Why use us for your PCR swab test?

 - We are on the government lists for testing

 - We process results 7 days a week

 - Our standard service results are available the next day by 8 pm